 There was a triennial valuation of the fund by the scheme actuary in March 2019.
-The purpose of this was to set the level of employer contributions necessary for the next three years (1 April 2020 to 31 March 2023) to make good any fund deficit over the remaining working life of the employees.
+The purpose of this was to set the level of employer contributions necessary for the next three years (1 April 2020 to 31 March 2023) to make good any fund deficit over the remaining working life of the employees..

-- PFI and similar arrangements have been considered to have an implied finance lease within the agreement.
-In reassessing the leases the Council has estimated the implied interest rate within the leases in order to calculate interest and principal payments.
-In addition all PFI models (excluding the NET PFI) include an estimated Retail Price Index (RPI) increase on the unitary charge.
-Should RPI be higher than currently estimated by 0.5% this would increase the following years unitary payment by circa £0.090m that financial year.
-This would then increase the base position for subsequent years RPI adjustments. - The Council's internal valuers within Strategic Assets and Property Management section issued a valuation report and certificate for valuations at 31 March 2020 in respect of Investment Properties, PPE operational valuations, PPE surplus valuations and Assets Held for Sale.
+• The Council's internal valuers within Strategic Assets and Property Management section issued a valuation report and certificate for valuations at 31 March 2020 in respect of Investment Properties, PPE operational valuations, PPE surplus valuations and Assets Held for Sale.
 At the time of publication of the report the valuers were unable to fully estimate the level of change expected in the next financial year.